Who We Are

 Sandy oversees the Community Transportation Navigators program, a peer-to-peer approach providing trusted transportation information and outreach education to hard-to-reach communities, encouraging community champions to utilize their networks to ensure local communities receive culturally inclusive information and resources.

-Meg Cronister, Program Specialist - Community Transportation Navigators
+Meg Cronister, Program Coordinator - Community Transportation Navigators

 Phone: 425-505-5744